pixelcodeio/pixelcode/README.md

 `app/`: Contains the code for the core app

+`assets/`: Contains assets for running tests

 ## Running Tests with Plugin

-To install the plugin, run `script.sh` in the `plugin/` directory.
+To install the plugin, run `update` in the `plugin/` directory.

-Next, make sure that this repository is located in `~/Documents/sketch-to-swift/`.
+Next, make sure that this repository is located in `~/Documents/pixelcode/`.

 Install `fswatch` and `xargs` (information on installation can be found online).